 Kullu is famously known as Kulanthapitha, which roughly translates to the valley of Gods.
-The valley has been a favourite destination for tourists who want to experience the mystical land.
+The valley has been a favorite destination for tourists who want to experience the mystical land.
 Kullu Dussehra festival, which commemorates the local deities and upholds the spirit of good over evil, is celebrated with pomp and show.
-Our guide to Kullu Dussehra 2019 will acquaint you with the dates of the festival, legends behind it, main procession, and things to do at the time of the event.
+Our guide to Kullu Dussehra 2021 will acquaint you with the dates of the festival, legends behind it, the main procession, and things to do at the time of the event.

 |Opening date||25th October 2020|

 Dussehra is celebrated all over India on Vijay Dashmi day, which is the tenth day of Navratri, in the month of October.
 Kullu Dussehra is celebrated slightly differently from the rest of the country because the festivities in Kullu begin after the nine-day festival ends.
 This week-long festival, which was declared an international event in 1972, is witnessed by more than 5 lakh people.